 People with dementia might have problems concentrating, including taking longer than usual to process information.
-Some people may also frequently feel restless and unable to sit still for very long.
+Some people may also frequently feel restless and be unable to sit still for very long.

 Dementia can cause problems with reasoning and the ability to make decisions, including dealing with financial matters.
 Forgetting to pay bills is one example, while others include spending large amounts of money on a whim or being easily persuaded to buy things that aren't needed or giving money away.

 Some people with dementia may struggle to work with numbers or keep track of things that involve numbers.
 They may also find it hard to follow instructions – cooking from a recipe for example.

 Mood and personality

 Personality and behaviour changes can also be a sign of dementia, as can mood swings and depression.
 Things to look out for include: